flerro/jop/README.md

 A commandline JSON processor powered by [node.js](http://nodejs.org/).

-For general informations about _jop_ please [read this blog post](http://www.rolanfg.net/2014/07/29/json-processor-commandline-nodejs/).
+For an overview [read this blog post](http://www.rolandfg.net/2014/07/29/json-commandline-processor/), pragmatic informations on how to install and use _jop_ follow.

 ## Install